gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/initial-threat-hunt.md

 - **Tools Used**:
   - Microsoft Defender for Endpoint (Advanced Hunting)
   - VirusTotal
-  - ChatGPT (for log interpretation and enrichment)
+  - ChatGPT (for log interpretation)

 - **Access Constraints**:
   - Only VMs personally deployed by the analyst were accessible
   - Isolation of other users' devices was not permitted due to tenant policy
-  - Log data was limited by a 30-day retention window, preventing full root-cause tracing of earliest activity
+  - Log data was limited by an automated process that deleted entries older than 30 days, preventing effective root-cause analysis

 > This investigation is conducted in two phases:
 > **Phase 1 (this file)**: Manual log-based hunting